 Defining and configuring a model#

-We consider for illustration thermal axion (or ALP) production with the most generic axion-SM effective Lagrangian.
+Our second model is thermal axion (or ALP) production with the most generic axion-SM effective Lagrangian.
 It reads — see for instance this paper

 where \(f_\mathrm{PQ}\) is the Peccei-Quinn scale, \(B,\;W,\;G\) are the U(1), SU(2) and SU(3) field-strength tensors, \(Q_L\) is the third-generation quark doublet with \(y_t\) the top Yukawa coupling. \(\phi\) is the Higgs doublet.
 The \(c_i\) are arbitrary Wilson coefficients.